-- Romania, if the foreseen increased production would not be maintained over time. - Poland and the East Baltic countries, which show needs for additional import capacity from alternative sources to cover the risk of a Belarus route disruption on the long run. - Countries in South-East Europe which would need additional import and potentially interconnection capacity (Bosnia and Herzegovina, Bulgaria, Croatia, FYROM, Hungary, Romania and Serbia) to cover the risk of a Ukraine route disruption. - Bosnia and Herzegovina, Croatia, Estonia, Finland, FYROM, Greece, Ireland, Luxemburg, Portugal, Romania, Slovenia and Sweden, and potentially on the longer run Estonia and Lithuania, to cover an N-1 situation. - ▲ The L-gas areas in Germany, Belgium and France to allow for the conversion to H-gas and connection to neighbouring H-gas infrastructure.
+- Croatia on the long run, if their demand outlook materialises - Romania, if the foreseen increased production would not be maintained over time. - Poland and the East Baltic countries, which show needs for additional import capacity from alternative sources to cover the risk of a Belarus route disruption on the long run. - Countries in South-East Europe which would need additional import and potentially interconnection capacity (Bosnia and Herzegovina, Bulgaria, Croatia, FYROM, Hungary, Romania and Serbia) to cover the risk of a Ukraine route disruption. - Bosnia and Herzegovina, Croatia, Estonia, Finland, FYROM, Greece, Ireland, Luxemburg, Portugal, Romania, Slovenia and Sweden, and potentially on the longer run Estonia and Lithuania, to cover an N-1 for ESW-CBA situation. - The L-gas areas in Germany, Belgium and France to allow for the conversion to H-gas and connection to neighbouring H-gas infrastructure.